aphp/edsnlp/docs/home/tutorials/matching-a-terminology.md

    Note that in the synonym we provide, we kept the accentuated `à`, whereas the example displays an unaccentuated `a`.
 3. The component can be configured.
 See the [specific documentation](../../pipelines/core/normalisation.md) for detail.
+4. The normalisation lives in the `NORM` attribute
+5. We can tell the matcher to ignore excluded tokens (tokens tagged as pollution by the normalisation component).
+   This is not an obligation:

 Using the normalisation component, you can match on a normalized version of the text, as well as **skip pollution tokens during the matching process**.